magore/hp85disk/README.md

         * If the result changes between the two commands the last line has the device name
           * On my system its is typically /dev/ttyUSB0  - it all depends on how many USB serial devices you have attached

-## Configuring the serial communication program
-  * With the hp85disk attached via USB cable to your desktop
-  * Open you favorite serial terminal emulator
-    * Set BAUD rate to 115200
-    * Set 8 Data bits NO parity
-    * Set flow control to NONE
-    * Set the PORT to the device name of the emulator USB port
-      * Example: /dev/ttyUSB0 see next section

 ___